Treating Your Child’s Flu Symptoms at Home

 - Vanquish

-- Don’t give your child cough or cold medicine when also giving him fever-reducing medicines unless under the direction of his doctor.
+- Don’t give your child cough or cold medicine when also giving them fever-reducing medicines unless under the direction of their doctor.
 Cough and cold medicines do not treat the flu, and some ingredients may cause serious side effects for children younger than 6 years old.

 If at any point you have questions about dosages or combining certain types of medications, don’t hesitate to contact your child’s pediatrician or reach out to your pharmacist.
 They are the experts in treating children of all ages and sizes, and they will know best about how to properly give your child medicine to help fight off flu symptoms.

-Most fevers are harmless, but parents may still worry whether their child needs medicine to help lower his temperature.
+Most fevers are harmless, but parents may still worry whether their child needs medicine to help lower their temperature.
 Here’s a helpful guide:

 - Infants younger than 3 months old whose temperature reaches 100.4°F (38°C) or higher should be evaluated by a doctor because fevers in infants can indicate a serious illness.